 Visualization (combined with external data sources and/or user’s knowledge and experience in the domain) may be used by users for solving range of issues such as listed in chapter 3.1.

-Problem 2 Scatter Plot for Paired Time Series (Fish Amount and Price)
+Problem 2 Paired Time Series (Fish Amount and Price)

 This is visualization of the same data but in different view.
 So one axis will be quantity, second will be price and dots will represent years.
 Dots will be connected by lines, that will show user the trend of how these values change over time together.